Overview

 Introduction to Human Services

-As America’s sensitivity to the needs of all its citizens matures, the demand for professionally trained, human service professionals continues to increase.
-The Human Services Degree and Certificate programs were developed by MCC and area service providers to meet that demand.
-The program provides students with the skills and competencies necessary to offer appropriate care and support to clients and to continue to grow personally and professionally.
-Graduates work in the areas of developmental disabilities, mental health, child and family services, homelessness, acquired brain injury, and others, including the spectrum of services for substance use disorders – from prevention, through intervention, treatment and recovery.
+There is a high demand for professionally trained human service professionals.
+The Human Services degree was developed by MCC and area service providers to meet that demand.
+This program will provide you with the skills and competencies necessary to offer appropriate care and support to clients and to continue to grow personally and professionally.

 Technical Standards

 Technical Standards are guidance tools to inform applicants of skills and standards necessary for successful completion of Human Services programs.
-Any applicant with concerns or questions is encouraged to contact the Department Chair to discuss their individual issues.
-Students in the Human Services programs must be able to:
+If you have any concerns or questions, please contact the Department Chair to discuss your individual circumstance.

 - Demonstrate sufficient verbal skills and language to collaborate with a wide variety of professionals in clinical, societal and professional areas